dr-guangtou/daily_astroph/astroph-1809.md

 ## Sep 16:

 #### [The Supersonic Project: rotational effects of supersonic motions on the first structures in the Universe](https://arxiv.org/abs/1809.05097)
+    * Aimed at investigating the effects of the supersonic relative velocity between dark matter (DM) and baryons at high redshift using a combination of analytical calculations and cosmological simulations
+    * 关注stream velocity对于宇宙早期结构的角动量的影响
+    * The spin parameter of the gas component in these first haloes is increased with the stream velocity.
+    * The angular momentum vectors of the DM component and the gas component are typically misaligned and this misalignment angle has a nearly isotropic distribution.
+        - Spin parameter is higher --> More prolate objects
+    * Supersonically-induced gas objects (SIGOs) that arise as a result of the stream ve- locity phase shift
+        - DM和重子物质相对速度不同产生的，在DM halo的维里半径之外
+        - Stream velocity在再复合时期是超声速的，因为重子物质温度会有一个快速下降。
+        - 总体效果包括降低Halo数密度，最早的DM内的气体比例下降，可能导致SF延迟

 #### [The faint end of the Centaurus A satellite luminosity function](https://arxiv.org/abs/1809.05103)
+    * Magellan/Megacam imaging around Cen A out to 150 kpc
+    * Using the total sample of eleven dwarf satellites discovered by the PISCeS survey, as well as thirteen brighter previously known satellites of Cen A, we present a revised galaxy luminosity function for the Cen A group down to a limiting magnitude of MV ∼ −8; 和Local group类似

 #### [The Lick AGN Monitoring Project 2011: Dynamical Modeling of the Broad-Line Region](https://arxiv.org/abs/1809.05113)
+    * We find that the BLR is generally a thick disk, viewed close to face-on, with preferential emission back to- ward the ionizing source.
+    * We calculate a scale factor that can be used for measuring black hole masses in other reverberation mapping campaigns, used in traditional reverberation mapping measurements.
+    * Finally, we search for correlations between f and other AGN and BLR parameters and find marginal evidence that f is correlated with MBH and the BLR inclination angle

 #### [A Comparison of Stellar and Gas-Phase Chemical Abundances in Dusty Early-Type Galaxies](https://arxiv.org/abs/1809.05114)
+    - **Relevant, Interesting**
+    * measurements of the stellar and nebular metallicities of three ETGs (NGC 2768, NGC 3245, and NGC 4694) from new long-slit, high signal-to-noise ratio spectroscopy from the Multi-Object Double Spectographs (MODs) on the Large Binocular Telescope (LBT).
+    * We find that the stellar and gas-phase abundances are very similar, which supports internal production and is very inconsistent with the accretion of smaller, lower metallicity dwarfs.
+    * The emission line flux ratios along the long- slit, as well as global line ratios clearly indicate that photoionization dominates and ionization by alternate sources including AGN activity, shocks, cosmic rays, dissipative magnetohydrodynamic waves, and single degenerate Type Ia supernovae progenitors do not significantly affect the line ratios.

 #### [Characterizing Circumgalactic Gas around Massive Ellipticals at z~0.4 - II.
 Physical Properties and Elemental Abundances](https://arxiv.org/abs/1809.05115)
+    - **Relevant, Important**
+    * 0.21<z< 0.55 LRG: circumgalactic medium (CGM) within projected distances d < 160 kpc of luminous red galaxies (LRGs).
+    * We show that cool gas (T ∼ 10^4 K) density and metallicity can vary by more than a factor of ten in a single halo.
+    * Metal-poor absorbing components with < 1/10 solar metallicity are seen in 50% of the LRG halos, while gas with solar and super-solar metallicity is also common.
+    * The radial profile of Σcool is best-described by a projected Einasto profile of slope α = 1 and scale radius rs = 48 kpc.
+160 kpc 内冷气体质量在 1-2 x 10^10 Msun, 和SF星系差不多
+    * Furthermore, we show that high-ionization O vi and low-ionization absorption species exhibit distinct velocity profiles, highlighting their different physical origins.

 #### [The structure of large-scale stellar disks in cluster lenticular galaxies](https://arxiv.org/abs/1809.05202)